 21 Jun 2017 5:00 PM Hello, The Microsoft Dynamics GP Support team has created a living document where users can get sample SQL Views for various modules in GP.
 This includes a wide variety of modules such as Bank Rec and Manufacturing.
 These SQL views can then be brought into SmartList Designer with the ‘sa’ user and can be used within GP by other users using KB 4014658 and can also be exported to Excel .
-KB 4014658 - How to create a SmartList Designer report using a SQL View https://support.microsoft.com/en-US/help/4014658 Below is a list of just a few of our featured views: Bank Rec Undeposited Receipts Canadian Payroll Employee Year To Date Units and Dollars Fixed Assets Interface to GL Retired Assets General Ledger Account Summary Human Resources ACA Employee Info ACA Dependent Info Beneficiary Dependents Time Accruals Time Available Manufacturing MO Receipt Status Non-Closed MO Variances Payroll Employee Summary Employee Pay Rates Hours Worked Per Year Year End Wage Project Accounting PTE Timesheets Pending Approval Purchase Order Processing PO Pending Approval Master List Requisitions Ready for Purchase System Security Cheat Sheet Workflow List Final Approvers of Documents Pending Approval List --------------------------------------------------- For the entire list please download the following document.
+KB 4014658 - How to create a SmartList Designer report using a SQL View https://support.microsoft.com/en-US/help/4014658 Below is a list of just a few of our featured views: Bank Rec Undeposited Receipts Canadian Payroll Employee Year To Date Units and Dollars Fixed Assets Interface to GL Retired Assets General Ledger Account Summary Human Resources ACA Employee Info ACA Dependent Info Beneficiary Dependents Time Accruals Time Available Manufacturing MO Receipt Status Non-Closed MO Variances Payroll Deduction In Arrears Employee Summary Employee Pay Rates Hours Worked Per Year Year End Wage Project Accounting PTE Timesheets Pending Approval Purchase Order Processing PO Pending Approval Master List Requisitions Ready for Purchase System Security Cheat Sheet Workflow List Final Approvers of Documents Pending Approval List --------------------------------------------------- For the entire list please download the following document.
 (This is a living document that we will continue to update in the future.)
 Click Here to download the GP SQL View Living Doc.
 There are also many publicly posted SQL views for Microsoft Dynamics GP besides our list above, and you can find almost anything you need or at least a starting point by just searching “GP SQL View” on Bing or any search engine.
 Then use the KB above to bring it into SmartList Designer.
 CLICK HERE TO START YOUR SEARCH!
+Note: Issues with non-power user's receiving access errors when attempting to modify SmartLists based on SQL Views have been addressed in GP 2018.
 Helpful Tips: As mentioned in the KB, always run Grant.sql after creating your SQL view.
 Make sure that your columns are in the correct order and results are already narrowed down in your SQL view before you bring it into Microsoft Dynamics GP.
 Your everyday users can view the results and search/filter accordingly, but only ‘sa’ can modify these SmartLists based on SQL views.
 Be smart with how many columns you use in your SQL view.
 Include only what you need.
 The more columns and the more results you have the longer it will take to load the list.
 By default Microsoft Dynamics GP will display 1000 results at a time which is recommended.